pavelsher/ttorrent/README.md

 Client client = new Client(
   // This is the interface the client will listen on (you might need something
   // else than localhost here).
-  InetAddress.getLocalHost(),
+  InetAddress.getLocalHost());

 // Load the torrent from the torrent file and use the given
 // output directory.
-Partials downloads are automatically recovered.
+Partials downloads are automatically recovered. client.addTorrent(SharedTorrent.fromFile(
-  SharedTorrent.fromFile(
                       new File("/path/to/your.torrent"),
                       new File("/path/to/output/directory")));

 // At this point, can you either call download() to download the torrent and
 // stop immediately after...